rupeshtiwari/rupeshtiwari.github.io/_posts/2021-01-30-enforcing-dependency-constraints-in-nx-monorepo-projects.md

 ## Conclusion

-So I loved the way Nx Monorepo framework gives the boundary constraints out of the box.
+So I loved the way [Nx Monorepo](https://nx.dev) framework gives the boundary constraints out of the box.

 ## Become full stack developer 💻

 If you want to become full stack developer and grow your carrier as new software developer or Lead Developer/Architect.
 Consider subscribing to our full stack development training programs.
 We have All-Access Monthly membership plans and you will get unlimited access to all of our video courses, slides, source code & Monthly video calls.

-- Please subscribe to [All-Access Membership PRO plan](www.fullstackmaster.net/pro) to access current and future angular, node.js and related courses.
+- Please subscribe to [All-Access Membership PRO plan](https://www.fullstackmaster.net/pro) to access current and future angular, node.js and related courses.
-- Please subscribe to [All-Access Membership ELITE plan](www.fullstackmaster.net/elite) to get everything from PRO plan.
+- Please subscribe to [All-Access Membership ELITE plan](https://www.fullstackmaster.net/elite) to get everything from PRO plan.
 Additionally, you will get access to monthly live Q&A video call with Rupesh and you can ask doubts/questions and get more help, tips and tricks.

-> You bright future is waiting for you so visit today [Fullstackmaster](www.fullstackmaster.net) and allow me to help you to board on your dream software company as a Developer,Architect or Lead Engineer role.
+> You bright future is waiting for you so visit today [FullstackMaster](www.fullstackmaster.net) and allow me to help you to board on your dream software company as a Developer,Architect or Lead Engineer role.